lpodo/portfolio2/README.md

 **In the switcher.** The **＋** button on the ALL POSITIONS row opens set management (create, rename, edit membership, delete, pin); the ticker list there has a filter box, and anything already ticked stays ticked while hidden, so a long set can be assembled in several passes.
 A **pinned** set is listed directly beneath ALL POSITIONS in the same block, with its own count and its own pin / ✎ / ✕ controls — so the block reads as "the whole union, then the slices of it you use often".
 Both live in the STOCKS tab; the realized ALL POSITIONS has no sets.

-An open set is editable in place: each row's last column carries a grey ✕ that drops that ticker from the set (the position itself is untouched, so no confirmation), and a bar under the table shows the set's name with a ✎ opening its edit form directly.
+An open set is editable in place: each row's last column carries a grey ✕ that drops that ticker from the set (the position itself is untouched, so no confirmation), and a bar under the table shows the set's name with a ✎ opening its edit form directly and an export of what's on screen.

 Sets are also used in two other places: